lmccalman/spacerace/README.md

 current games state (details below).
 3. *Control*: a "push" socket, push your client control actions as a ZeroMQ frame (see below for details).

+There is an additional (optional) *info* socket that may send useful error and status messages to debug clients.

+The pseudo-code of a very simple single-threaded client is given below:

+### Pseudo code

+    while(true) // loop that connects and plays in every round of the game send a connection message over the lobby socket receive a confirmation message from the lobby about your next game subscribe your state socket to the game name given by the lobby running = true
+        while(running)
+          receive the game state from the state socket send a control command on the control socket set running = false if the game has finished

+Each of these sockets, and the message formats they send and expect to receive, are outlined in the following sections.

+### Lobby socket

 Some more detailed information on how a game is run: